Arnold Allen: Ultimate Fighting Championship

 Allen was scheduled to face Jeremy Stephens on 7 November 2020 at UFC on ESPN: Santos vs. Teixeira.
 However, Stephens was forced to withdraw from the event, citing injury.
 In turn, the bout was cancelled.

 Allen faced Sodiq Yusuff on 10 April 2021 at UFC on ABC 2.
 After knocking Yusuff down twice, he won the fight via unanimous decision.

 Allen faced Dan Hooker at UFC Fight Night 204.
 He won the fight via technical knockout in the first round.
 With this win, he received the Performance of the Night award.

-Allen faced Calvin Kattar on October 29, 2022 at UFC Fight Night 213, winning via technical knockout following a knee injury to Kattar.
+Allen faced Calvin Kattar on 29 October 2022 at UFC Fight Night 213, winning via technical knockout following a knee injury to Kattar.

-Allen is scheduled to face Max Holloway on April 15, 2023 at UFC on ESPN 44.
+Allen faced former UFC Featherweight champion Max Holloway on 15 April 2023 at UFC on ESPN 44, where he lost via unanimous decision, ending his win streak in the UFC.

+Allen faced Movsar Evloev on 20 January 2024, at UFC 297.
+In a competitive bout, he lost by unanimous decision.

+Allen faced Giga Chikadze on 27 July 2024, at UFC 304.
+He won the fight by unanimous decision.

 Personal life

 Allen was issued a five-month suspended sentence after he pleaded guilty to affray, for his role in a 23 December 2016 brawl near Ipswich which left a man and five women injured.
-As a result, Allen could face travel restrictions due to the conviction.